NicoHerbig/MMPE/README.md

 ## Notes regarding eye tracking functionality <a name="eye-tracking"></a>
 ![Eye Tracking](/assets/imgs/eyeTracking_part.png)

-As an eye tracker, we currently only support the Tobii 4C with Pro SDK:
+As an eye tracker, we currently support the Tobii 4C with Pro SDK and Pupil Labs eye trackers with the Pupil Core SDK:

+For the Tobii 4C with Pro SDK:
 - Install the Tobii Software on your PC
 - Calibrate the eye tracker for every participant
+- Activate the Tobii eye tracker in the front-end

+For the Pupil Labs integration:
+- Install the Pupil Capture software
+- Register your monitor as a surface in the Pupil Capture software by using fiducial markers as described on their website.
+- Calibrate the eye tracker
-- Activate eye tracking in the client
+- Activate the Pupil eye tracker in the front-end

-We are currently also working on a Pupil integration, as you can see in the frontend.
-Whatever you select there in the dropdown will lead to an execution of the corresponding python script on in mmpe-server/eyeTracking/python.
+Selecting any eye tracker in the frontend will launch the corresponding python script on in mmpe-server/eyeTracking/python.
-This is all pretty experimental so far, but works quite good.

-The TobiiProIntegration.py shows an example of how eye trackers can be integrated.
-Basically the script only creates two types of events:
+Both eye tracker have not been used in studies yet, so the implementation might still contain some bugs, but we are happy to help out if you want to give it a try.

+For integrating another eye tracker, have a look at one of the python scripts (or test.py) in the folder mmpe-server/eyeTracking/python.
+They all do the same: use the eye tracker's SDK to generate our own events:
-- Gaze events, like {'gaze': {'ts': <someTimeStamp>, 'left': {'gaze': {'x': <someXValue>, 'y': <someYValue>, 'val': <ifTheGazeIsValid>, 'pupil': {'diam': <theDiameter>, 'valid': <aValidityScore>}, 'right': {'gaze': {'x': <someXValue>, 'y': <someYValue>, 'val': <ifTheGazeIsValid>, 'pupil': {'diam': <theDiameter>, 'valid': <aValidityScore>}}}
+- Gaze events, like {'gaze': {'ts': \<someTimeStamp\>, 'left': {'gaze': {'x': \<someXValue\>, 'y': \<someYValue\>, 'val': \<ifTheGazeIsValid\>, 'pupil': {'diam': \<theDiameter\>, 'valid': \<aValidityScore\>}, 'right': {'gaze': {'x': \<someXValue\>, 'y': \<someYValue\>, 'valid': \<ifTheGazeIsValid\>, 'pupil': {'diam': \<theDiameter\>, 'valid': \<aValidityScore\>}}}
     - the data is simply fetched using the Eye Tracker SDK
 - Fixation events
-    - {'fixationStart': {'x': <centerOfFixationX>, 'y': <centerOfFixationY>, 'ts': <timestamp>}}
+    - {'fixationStart': {'x': \<centerOfFixationX\>, 'y': \<centerOfFixationY\>, 'ts': \<timestamp\>}}
-    - {'fixationEnd': {'x': <centerOfFixationX>, 'y': <centerOfFixationY>, 'duration': <fixationDuration>, 'dispersion': <fixationDispersion>, 'ts': <timestamp>}}
+    - {'fixationEnd': {'x': \<centerOfFixationX\>, 'y': \<centerOfFixationY\>, 'duration': \<fixationDuration\>, 'dispersion': \<fixationDispersion\>, 'ts': \<timestamp\>}}
-    - These are calculated using a simple dispersion algorithm in the file.
-The algorithm itself could also be moved in another file and reused by other eye trackers
+    - These are calculated using a simple dispersion algorithm in utils.py.

+If you want to integrate another eye tracker, just use its SDK and transform what it returns into the above events.
+Then everythign else should work automatically.

 These events are simply forwarded to the mmpe-frontend's eye service.
 - gaze events are simply visualized (the orange circle in the image above)